pmoua001/2020-Covid-19-Cases-and-Deaths/README.md

 # 2020-Covid-19-Cases-and-Deaths
-The goal of this project was the identify the amount of cases and deaths caused by Covid-19 in 2020 by state.
+A data analysis project to find the impact and spread of Covid-19 throughout the 50 states of America in 2020 using real-world datasets from data.gov and kaggle.
+This project analyes the cases and deaths across the U.S using data cleaning, visualization, and statistical analysis by Microsoft SQL Server and Tableau Public.